-Political issues

-How can we feed the whole planet when we know that one sixth of the world's population is going hungry?
-Technical advances and the globalisation of trade have only a small impact on the situation.
+Political issues How can we feed the whole planet when we know that one sixth of the hungry?
+Technical advances and the globalisation of trade have only a si Environmental issues How will we be able to feed ten billion humans in the future, without deple eting natural resources?

-Environmental issues

-How will we be able to feed ten billion humans in the future, without depleting natural resources?

 In Switzerland, 2.3 million tonnes of food are thrown away each year.
-Food is wasted at every stage of the chain, from the producer to the consumer.
-How can we reduce food waste?

-Social issues

-What will be on our plates in the future?
-Less meat, more insects, functional food (food which is thought to improve our health), low-fat, low-sugar, organic, non-GMO food, etc.
+For of the chain, from the producer to the consumer.
+How can we reduce for • Social issues What will be on our plates in the future?
+Less meat, more insects, funthought to improve our health), low-fat, low-sugar, organic, non-GMO father than the future? •